Updated: Jul 23, 2020

 Checking is another misunderstood element of Sumbrada.
 Anyone who has sparred all-out with a weapon has likely found it nigh on to impossible to check.
 But in a distortion of Bruce Lee's "Absorb what is useful" philosophy, many has chosen to reject it as useless without really doing the research he so adamantly insisted they do before making such a decision.
 While I don't discount the experiences of any individual practitioner with regard to the efficacy of checking as they employed it, I contend that it is an area of skill worth exploring fully.
 Returning to the Western fencing model, it's interesting to note that, what was once a combat-based game dominated by masterful blade play has become an athletic event emphasizing distance and speed.
 But anyone who truly understands the art knows that if the masks and jackets were removed and the sporting weapons replaced with sharp rapiers, lunging would be suicide and prowess with the blade would make all the difference.
 So it is with checking.
 Take off the masks and the armor and replace the sticks with blades and I assure you, checking will make sense.
 Don't reject it just yet.

 Once it's up and running, the core of Sumbrada is the rapid-fire give and take of seemingly random attacks and counterattacks.
 To the untrained eye, the resulting maelstrom might well be mistaken for actual combat.
 But amid the seeming chaos is a brilliant thread of simplicity.
 Offensive and defensive responses can be broken down into primary, secondary and tertiary options, allowing the participants to systematically investigate every interaction – as it happens – even when the drill reaches breakneck speed.
-Patterns that arise can be exploited as research tools to test various options with the context of the repeating sequence.
+Patterns that arise can be exploited as research tools to test various options within the context of the repeating sequence.
 Moreover, inevitable errors can be readily integrated into the flow to diminish their negative impact of the practitioner's defenses.